 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Sperm tails.
-Coloured transmission electron micrograph (TEM) of cross sections through sperm tails.
-A sperm's tail's ability to move is partly due to the arrangement of microtubules (part of the cell's cytoskeleton, white rings) within the tail.
+Transmission electron micrograph (TEM) of sections through the tails of sperm (spermatozoa) cells at various levels.
+A sperm's tail's ability to move is partly due to the arrangement of microtubules (red central dots) within the tail.
 The microtubules are arranged in a central axoneme with two central single microtubules and nine peripheral double microtubules.
-Surrounding the microtubules are dense fibres (white, solid), which provide rigidity and protection to the tail.
-Next is a layer of mitochondria (pink) which provide the energy for movement.
-Finally the tail is wrapped in a protective outer sheath (red).
-Magnification: x20,000 when printed 10 centimetres wide.
+Surrounding the microtubules are dense fibres, which provide rigidity and protection to the tail.
+Next is a layer of mitochondria (green) which provide the energy for movement.
+Finally the tail is wrapped in a protective outer sheath.
+Magnification: x45,000 when printed 10 centimetres wide.

 Model release not required.
 Property release not available.